>

-How to Become an Owner Operator:
+How to Become an Owner Operator: an Algorithm to Follow

-Becoming an owner-operator is not a trivial challenge.
+Becoming an owner-operator is not a trivial challenge

 How to become an owner-operator?
 The ultimate goal of any business is to deliver products to the end-user.
 The globalization drive symptomatic of modern civilization has led to the expansion of the companies reach and consequently to the rampant growth of consumer audience.
 If you are owner-operator - find loads better.